Rangers LHP Mendez has elbow sprain, likely out till June

 SURPRISE, Ariz.
+(AP) — Texas Rangers pitcher Yohander Mendez could return from his elbow injury around midseason.

-(AP) — The Texas Rangers’ fear that pitcher Yohander Mendez would miss the entire 2019 season was allayed on Monday when an MRI revealed the 24-year-old had a Grade 1 sprain of the left ulnar collateral ligament.
+The team’s fear that Mendez might miss the entire year was allayed Monday when an MRI revealed the 24-year-old lefty has a Grade 1 sprain of the ulnar collateral ligament.

 “It’s really good news.
 I think we dodged a bullet,” assistant general manager Shiraz Rehman said.
 “There’s some inflammation and some fluid in there, but no surgery at all.
-At his point, six weeks of no throw, and then we’ll build him back up.”
+At this point, six weeks of no throw, and then we’ll build him back up.”

 That timetable calls for an April 29 return to throwing, beginning on flat ground from a close distance.
 By the time Mendez is ready to pitch in a game, it is likely to be another six weeks, probably in mid-June.